-This Cajun recipe version starts off with what else–a roux.
+This Cajun recipe for Tasso Chili Cheese Dip starts off with what else–a roux.
 Yeah, bacon grease and masa corn flour is the perfect intersect of Cajun and Hispanic flavors.
 Spice-cured tasso ham is a local component that adds depth of smokehouse flavor.
 It can be found anywhere in South Louisiana or ordered online.
 A hearty craft beer (I go with Covington Brewhouse Bayou Bock) with the sweet, malty aroma and the distinct taste of hops adds flavor.
 This full-bodied lager is the counterpoint to the smoked spice of the sausage.
 Chipotle chiles (smoke-dried jalapeño) with their adobo sauce layers on extra smoke and spice.
 And finally cheese—three kinds of cheese.
 I mix spicy pepper jack and smooth velvety Velveeta (not actually cheese, but a cheese product) with a finish of melting Oaxaca, a white, semi-hard Mexican cheese similar to mozzarella.

-Cinco de Mayo or not, this is one party dip that doesn’t even need a special day to celebrate.
+Cinco de Mayo or not, this Tasso Chili Cheese Dip is one party dip that doesn’t even need a special day to celebrate.

 And one more thing, kick this cheese dip party up by filling individual bags of Fritos with the stuff.
 It’s a Cajun thing.
 Back in the day (these days, too), South Louisiana kids love Frito Chili Pie.
 Just slice open the bag, ladle in the cheese dip, and shovel the chips into your waiting pie hole.
 You know the drill!

 - ½ cup diced yellow onion

 - 1 ½ cups chopped tasso or smoked ham